divvungiellatekno/course-HU-2018-2021/2021_Creutz/CreutzV2021.md

 * access to computers
 * access to your letters on that computer

-For most languages of the world (about 7000) this is **not true**, and will only add to all the other factors driving language death.
+For speakers of most of the languages of the world (there are about 7000) one or several of the points above are **not true**, and will only add to all the other factors driving language death.

 One of the main objectives of the **GiellaLT** infrastructure is to help counter this, by developing language technology for such languages, to make them easy to use on digital devices.